Moline, Illinois·Community College·Official program page ↗

 Because there is no content to memorize, HSRT preparation looks different from TEAS or HESI prep.
 Effective preparation involves:

-1. Understanding the five skill areas tested on the HSRT
+1. Understanding the six skill areas tested on the HSRT

 2. Taking a baseline diagnostic to identify your weakest subscale